Setup Wizard¶

 async isComplete(tenantId: string): Promise<boolean> {

-const year = await this.academicYearsService.getActiveYear(tenantId);
+const year = await this.years.getActiveYear(tenantId);

 if (!year) return false;

-return this.departmentsService.isConfigured(tenantId, year.id);
+return this.service.isConfigured(tenantId, year.id);

 }